meisl/discrete-nor-logic-clock/7-seg-decoders/01_Formal-languages.md

 We'll start with addressing the last point, and add more as we go.

 The formalism we will develop for defining languages is called a ***grammar***, and its basic compounds are ***rules***.
-Each such rule represents a class in the classification we aim to make, and there needs to be one rule picked out to be the ***start rule***.
+Each such rule represents a class in the classification we aim to make, and as we'll see there needs to be one rule picked out to be the ***start rule***.

 ## 2. Grammars

-Actually, both grammars and rules are nothing but *definitions*: of languages (sets) and parts of languages (subsets of languages), respectively.
+Actually, both grammars and rules are nothing but *definitions*.
+A grammar is a definition of a language (set).
+And so is each rule from that grammar, where the set defined by the rule contains only words (character sequences) that are sub-words (parts of other sequences) of words defined by the whole grammar.

-But a definition as such is a rather simple concept: attach a *name* to some other thing.
+Note that this is different from set-inclusion: the language defined by the grammar is NOT (necessarily) the union of the languages defined by the rules.
+Rather it's a relation between words in respective languages, and that is the relation of sequence ("grammar-word") to sub-sequence ("rule-word").

+But a definition - as such - is a rather simple concept: attach a *name* to some other thing.
 We'll use the symbol `::=` to denote this "attaching" action, so:
 ```
   S ::= ...
   T ::= ...
   F ::= ...
 ```
 is one grammar with three rules, attaching names "S", "T" and "F" to ... well something.

-By convention we'll consider the "S" rule - or alternatively simply the first one - as the start rule.
+So each of the three defines a certain language.
+But which of these should be considered the language defined by the grammar as a whole?
+We answer this question simply by picking one rule as the ***start rule***.
+By convention it's the "S" rule - or alternatively just the first one.

 ### 2.1.
 Terminals and escaping

 Now for the other side of the definitions.
 We'll allow rule names which we had on the left-hand-side (lhs) of `::=`, or *nonterminals* also on the right-hand-side (rhs).

 However, more is needed to make things interesting.
 First we'll add *terminals* which will be just plain character sequences, enclosed in double quotes:
 ```
   S ::= "x"